Content on this page requires a newer version of Adobe Flash Player.

 Contact us

-Our mailing address is: Hatters Croft, Radfall Ride, Whitstable, Kent, CT5 3EW.
+Address: Challenge to Change, Hatters Croft, Radfall Ride, Whitstable, CT5 3EW,

-Opposite is a photograph of ‘the Street’ which is a natural bank of sand and shingle at right angles to the coast at Tankerton near Whitstable.
+Opposite is a photograph of ‘the Street’, a natural bank of sand and shingle at right angles to the coast at Tankerton near Whitstable.
 Visible at low tide and stretching out for about half a mile, the Street is submerged twice each day as the tide comes in.
 An artist, Nick Crowe, recently created a sculpture of the islands of Tuvalu, and attached them to the seabed on the Street.
-Twice per day, the sculpture dramatically disappeared as the tide rose.
-It symbolised the fate of the real islands of Tuvalu in the South Pacific, which will probably be the first landmass to be submerged by rising seas as a result of climate change.
-The sculpture was significant for the small town of Whitstable, which is itself built on a flood plain.
+Twice each day, the sculpture dramatically disappeared as the tide rose, symbolising the fate of the real islands of Tuvalu in the South Pacific, which will probably be the first landmass to be submerged by rising seas as a result of climate change.
+The sculpture was significant for the small town of Whitstable which is itself built on a flood plain.

 Graham Adutt